 This section provides information on:

 Under the Clean Air Act, EPA has the authority to regulate vehicle emissions.
-Vehicles and engines from original equipment manufacturers (OEMs) must be certified to meet applicable emissions standards.
-Regulations are in place to ensure those emissions do not increase as a result of changes made to a vehicle or engine, including in a conversion.
+Light-duty vehicles and heavy-duty engines from original equipment manufacturers (OEMs) must be certified to meet applicable emissions standards.
+Regulations are in place to ensure those emissions do not increase as a result of changes made to a vehicle or engine, including a conversion.
 The Clean Air Act prohibits anyone from knowingly removing or rendering inoperative any device or design element installed on a certified vehicle or engine.
 These actions could be considered tampering, a violation that carries a significant fine.

 Refer to EPA's Alternative Fuel Conversion website for the complete regulations, compliance procedures, and related information.

 Manufacturers selling conversion systems for use in California must meet CARB requirements and obtain approval from CARB.
-EPA Certificates or tampering exemptions are not required, nor will they take the place of CARB certification.
+EPA Certificates of Conformity or tampering exemptions are not required, nor will they take the place of CARB certification.
 For information on CARB procedures and requirements, visit the Certification of Alternative Fuel Retrofit Systems section of the CARB website.

-Vehicle conversions that require the addition of heavy battery systems or additional fuel tanks that may alter a vehicle's center of gravity, payload capacity, or handling characteristics may need to be safety crash tested and certified to comply with Federal Motor Vehicle Safety Standards (FMVSS) and/or other NHTSA regulations.
+Vehicle conversions that require the addition of heavy battery systems or additional fuel tanks that may alter a vehicle's center of gravity, payload capacity, or handling characteristics may need to be safety crash tested and certified to comply with Federal Motor Vehicle Safety Standards (FMVSS) and other NHTSA regulations.

 Demonstrating Compliance with EPA Regulations